HL7/fhir-shorthand/input/pagecontent/reference.md

 The primitive data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/datatypes.html#primitive).
 References in this document to `code`, `id`, `oid`, etc. refer to the primitive datatypes defined in FHIR.

+FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/datatypes.html#primitive): \r, \n, and \t.

 #### FSH Names

 FSH uses names to refer to items within the same [FSH tank](index.html#fsh-files-and-fsh-tanks).
 Names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
 Names must be between 1 and 255 characters, begin with an uppercase, and contain only letters, numbers, and "_".
 By convention, names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).

 Alias names may begin with `$`.
 Choosing alias names beginning with `$` allows for additional error checking.

+#### Identifiers

+Items in FSH may have an identifier, typically specified using the [`Id` keyword](#keywords).
+Each id must be unique within the scope of their item type in the FSH Tank, but are recommended to be unique across all types in the FSH Tank.
+For example, two Profiles with id “foo” cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Tank.

 #### References to External FHIR Artifacts